 My view changed the day I heard one question.
 A question I could not answer.

+If it’s wrong to hit an adult, how can it be right to hit a child?
 I simply could not, and still cannot to this day explain why it was ok for the biggest, heaviest strongest people in NZ to physically assault the smallest, weakest, most vulnerable people in New Zealand.
 People who aren’t even mentally fully developed yet.

 Now … the NO vote camp are incredibly cunning and dishonest.
 Backed by hard-line religious fundamentalists they have skillfully twisted the whole debate.
 Their first master-stroke was to coin the term “anti-smacking bill” when the law change was nothing of the kind.
+The second was to get this incredibly deceptive wording of the referendum past the Government official who should hang his head in eternal shame.
+Under their hype however lie the irrefutable facts that destroy their flimsy arguments.

-1. The law has not criminalized a single parent.
 2. The law is no more Nanny state than speed limits on the road.
 There are already lots of things parents do not have the right to do to their children … like deny them food or an education for example.
-3. The law will protect our children from harm in the long term because no longer will adults who hit their children be able to hide behind a ‘reasonable force’ argument.

 In conclusion I told my family story for one reason.
 I want all of us to wake up and realize that this law change is not about a short term fix.
 Rather it recognizes that it takes generations to change attitudes to violence.
 It’s a step in the right direction.